 Upon the issuance of the 2025 Series C Bonds, the proceeds thereof initially will be deposited in Accounts under the General Resolution and invested in Investment Securities.
-The proceeds of the 2025 Series C Bonds are expected to be used by the Corporation for the financing of four (4) 2025 Series C Mortgage Loans.
+A portion of the proceeds of the 2025 Series C Bonds is expected to be used by the Corporation for the financing of four^{} (4)^{} 2025 Series C Senior Mortgage Loans and one^{} (1)^{} 2025 Series C Subordinate Mortgage Loan.
+The remaining portion of the proceeds of the 2025 Series C Bonds is expected to be used by the Corporation to finance, and/or reimburse the Corporation for its own previous financing of, portions of two^{} (2)^{} 2025 Series C Securitization Mortgage Loans.